-General sessions may be conducted in various ways including a forum, discussion, round table, panel, or pre-conference activity.
-These proposals will also be subject to a blind peer review.
+General sessions may be conducted in various ways including a forum, discussion, roundtable, panel, or pre-conference activity.
+These proposals will also be subject to a peer review.

 Proposals that involve student presenters are greatly encouraged.
 Fees for student presenters will be waived.
 Student presentations will be grouped together and scheduled later in the day.